 Table of Contents

-Do you know? there have been more than 3,000 opioid lawsuits filed in the United States till now.
-Since the opioid overdose had claimed more than a million lives in the U.S alone, there arose a necessity for opioid litigations to bridle the opioid crisis that’s still claiming lives.
+Do you know?
+There have been more than 3,000 opioid lawsuits filed in the United States now.
+Since opioid overdose had claimed more than a million lives in the U.S. alone, there arose a necessity for opioid litigations to bridle the opioid crisis that’s still claiming lives.

-When there was a rise in the death toll, an increase in infectious diseases like HIV and Hepatitis C, and the spike in opioid use disorder in the U.S, the Trump government announced the opioid crisis as a Public Health Emergency on October 26, 2017.
+When there was a rise in the death toll, an increase in infectious diseases like HIV and Hepatitis C, and a spike in opioid use disorder in the U.S., the Trump government announced the opioid crisis as a Public Health Emergency on October 26, 2017.

 The losses due to the opioid epidemic even eclipsed the COVID pandemic deaths.
 In a way, the pandemic also has added its part to the mortality rate due to opioid overdose.

 Let’s probe into the harsh realities of the opioid epidemic and the measures taken to harness it after many started filing opioid lawsuits, which have become the lion’s share in the pharma lawsuits rocking the U.S. in recent years.

 What is an opioid?